bhakti-bk/Social-Media-Analysis/README.md

 Identify the top five content categories by popularity to drive user engagement.
 Provide actionable insights to facilitate strategic decision-making for the company's IPO preparations.
 Data cleaning and normalization techniques to ensure data integrity.
-Advanced analytics and machine learning algorithms for trend analysis and insights generation.
 Visualization tools for presenting findings and recommendations to stakeholders.